Home/Vegetables/Samphire

 Health Benefits

-Rich in vitamins and minerals, particularly Vitamin C and calcium, which support immune function and bone health.
+Rich in vitamins and minerals, particularly Vitamin C and potassium, which support immune function and heart health.

 Low in calories and high in fiber, making it an excellent choice for weight management and digestive health.